 Andrea Thomson is a Research Associate on the Housing, Feminism and Women’s Citizenship in Britain, c.1945 to the present Project at the University of Oxford and is based in Salford/Manchester.
 Her research examines family, marriage and marriage breakdown in post-war Britain, setting experience within a detailed exploration of the wider social, legal, religious and cultural context.
 She has extensive research knowledge of working-class lives and, in particular, working-class women’s lives in the postwar period, along with interests in family, relationships, domestic abuse, oral history, and community and public engagement.

 Perry Willson (Vice-convenor) is Professor of Modern European History at the University of Dundee.
 Her research focuses mainly on women and gender in twentieth-century Italy, particularly the Fascist period.
 Her publications include The Clockwork Factory.
-Women and Work in Fascist Italy (OUP, 1993); Peasant Women and Politics in Fascist Italy: the Massaie Rurali (Routledge, 2002); (ed.)
-Gender, Family and Sexuality: the Private Sphere in Italy 1860-1945 (Palgrave, 2004) and Women in Twentieth-Century Italy (Palgrave, 2010 and an Italian edition with Laterza Editori, 2011).
-She is a member of the Editorial Board of Modern Italy journal and of the advisory boards of Gender and History and the e-journal Storia delle donne.
-She is currently co-chair of the Gender and War track for the Seventeenth Berkshire Conference on the History of Women, Genders, and Sexualities (to be held in New York in 2017).
+Women and Work in Fascist Italy (Oxford University Press, 1993); Peasant Women and Politics in Fascist Italy: the Massaie Rurali (Routledge, 2002); (ed.)
+Gender, Family and Sexuality: the Private Sphere in Italy 1860-1945 (Palgrave, 2004); Women in Twentieth-Century Italy (Palgrave, 2010 and an Italian edition with Laterza Editori, 2011) and (ed.)
+La Mamma: Interrogating a National Stereotype (Palgrave, forthcoming 2018).
+She is a member of the Editorial Board of Modern Italy journal and was co-chair of the Gender and War track for the Seventeenth Berkshire Conference on the History of Women, Genders, and Sexualities (Hofstra University, New York, 2017).